maklipsa/szymonwarda/_posts/2019-09-03-data-driven-tests-tips-and-tricks-part1.md

 # Before we begin

-I will be converting this series into an ebook with additional source code and examples.
+I will be converting this series into an ebook, or something like that, with additional source code and examples.
 If You want to get it please subscribe:

 {% include /newsletter.html %}